ibm-cloud-docs/schematics/action-update.md

     In the console, there is no limit to the number of job logs displayed.
 The logs are automatically refreshed every `30 seconds`.
 For a complete view of your action's job logs, use the [`ibmcloud schematics job list`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-list-job) command.
     {: note}

+## Updating an action by using CLI
+{: #update-action-settings-cli}
+{: cli}

+1. From your local command line interface{: external}, setup your CLI and {{site.data.keyword.bpshort}} plug-in.
+2. Update an action by using the [ibmcloud schematics action update](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-update-action) command.
+3. Update an inventory by using the [ibmcloud schematics inventory update](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-update-inv) command.
+4. Check the logs to verify that the updation is successful.

+## Updating an action by using API
+{: #update-action-settings-api}
+{: api}

+1. Retrieve your [IAM access token and authenticate](/docs/schematics?topic=schematics-setup-api#cs_api) with {{site.data.keyword.bpshort}} using the API.
+2. Update an inventory by sending a [PUT request](/apidocs/schematics/schematics#replace-inventory).
+3. Check the response status to verify that the updation is successful.

 ## Next steps
 {: #action-working-update-nextsteps}